TYPO3-Documentation/render-guides/Documentation/Installation/Index.rst

 Once you have pulled the image, you can run the image to render your project's documentation.

+Note that we will use `:stable` at a later point to always provide stable images with a locked dependency and theme asset set.

 ..  code-block:: shell

     docker run --rm -v $(pwd):/project ghcr.io/typo3-documentation/render-guides:main --progress --config ./Documentation